 You can’t expect to show up with high energy and motivation every single day.

 Some cycles are good, others are bad.

 Just remember that when you are going through a bad cycle to be kind to your mind, body and soul.

 Give yourself the rest you need and the space to heal.

 And once you are ready to jump back into the swing of things my tips are here for you.

-Bookmark this page and come back to it whenever you need it.
+So I encourage you to bookmark this page and come back to it whenever you need to.

 Until next week,